-- 6.9 The principle of development and the regeneration of brownfield sites is supported by the planning framework at national and local level.
-National policy in the NPPF supports the principle of making effective use of land, with the use of brownfield sites central to this.
-In paragraph 119, the NPPF sets out that strategic policies should use previously developed or brownfield sites as much as possible to meet goals for homes, land use and development.
-Paragraph 120, states that planning policies and decisions should give substantial weighting to the value of using suitable brownfield land sites.
-Furthermore, paragraph 121 stresses the importance of the role of local authorities in identifying and bringing forward brownfield sites to meet development needs using the full range of powers available to them, including compulsory purchase, if necessary. - 6.10 Likewise, the Council's Development Plan for the Order Land supports the principle of development and the regeneration of brownfield sites.
+- 7.9 The principle of development and the regeneration of brownfield sites is supported by the planning framework at national and local level.
+National policy in the NPPF (December 2023) supports the principle of making effective use of land, with the use of brownfield sites central to this.
+In paragraph 123, the NPPF sets out that strategic policies should use previously developed or brownfield sites as much as possible to meet goals for homes, land use and development.
+Paragraph 124 states that planning policies and decisions should give substantial weight to the value of using suitable brownfield land sites.
+Furthermore, paragraph 125 stresses the importance of the role of local authorities in identifying and bringing forward brownfield sites to meet development needs using the full range of powers available to them, including compulsory purchase, if necessary. - 7.10 Likewise, the Council's Development Plan for the Order Land supports the principle of development and the regeneration of brownfield sites.
 The BCCS also supports the importance of using brownfield sites for regeneration and development.
 The BCCS has a 'Brownfield First' principle within its sustainability principles, noted on page 21.
 This states that previously developed sites, particularly vacant or dilapidated sites are given priority for development over greenfield sites.
-Page 15 places a focus on brownfield land redevelopment'. - 6.11 The BCCS also introduces the principle of regeneration corridors and through Policy CSP1 'The Growth Network' and the BCCS Key Diagram, the BCCS identifies Willenhall as part of a regeneration corridor and this includes the whole of the Order Land.
+Page 15 places 'a focus on brownfield land redevelopment'. - 7.11 The BCCS also introduces the principle of regeneration corridors and through Policy CSP1 'The Growth Network' and the BCCS Key Diagram, the BCCS identifies Willenhall as part of a regeneration corridor and this includes the whole of the Order Land.
 The policy states that the network of regeneration corridors will provide new homes in sustainable communities built on redundant employment land and other brownfield sites close to existing public transport routes and locations with the best access to residential services, at moderate densities that allow for a range of house types.
-The policy also states that by 2026, 35,000 homes in sustainable communities will be built on redundant employment land and other brownfield sites close to existing public transport routes to existing public transport routes and locations with the best access and locations will be built on redundant employment land and other brownfield sites close to existing public transport routes and canal networks and locations with the best access to residential services.
+The policy also states that by 2026, 35,000 homes in sustainable communities will be built on redundant employment land and other brownfield sites close to existing public transport routes and not redundant employment land and other brownfield sites close to existing public transport routes will be built on redundant employment land and other brownfield sites close to existing public transport routes and locations with the best access and locations with the best access to residential services.
+The 35,000 homes in sustainable communities will be built on redundant employment land and other brownfield sites close to existing public transport routes and canal networks and locations with the best access to residential services.
+The 35,000 home figure was, however, an estimate of the housing capacity of regeneration corridors across the four Black Country authorities as a whole rather than specifically for Walsall borough or Willenhall.